rayangdn/thymio-epfl/report.md

 ### Perspective Transform

-Our vision system implements a perspective transform to convert the camera's angled view into a top-down perspective, which is essential for accurate navigation and obstacle detection.
+A perspective transform is implemented  to convert the camera's angled view into a top-down perspective, which is essential for accurate navigation and obstacle detection.
 We based our implementation on [OpenCV's geometric transformations](https://docs.opencv.org/4.x/da/d6e/tutorial_py_geometric_transformations.html).
+The map used can be find below:

 <p align="center">
 <img src="img/vision/aruco_markers/map.png" width="500" alt="map environment">